St Andrew's

 Collect

-through Jesus Christ our Lord.
+through Jesus Christ our Saviour.

-StF 397 The Spirit lives to set us free (v1)
+StF 397 The Spirit lives to set us free

-There is a Junior Church activity sheet available here.
+There is a Junior Church Activity sheet available here.

 NEXT SUNDAY